 This system is more complex to set-up than an air-air exchanger and needs to consider the freezing conditions in wintertime.

 But this system has its advantages as the same boiler can be connected to heat several buildings in addition to the grain dryer.
 Hot-water systems allow to create a heat-network that provides heat to the whole farm.
+Our pre-insulated PEX piping is a cost-effective way to build a hydronic heat network for this kind of application.

 Converting a grain dryer to biomass